Skip to main content

 Date and time

-Reveals when a photo was taken.
-Combined with location, this creates a trackable timeline of your movements.
-Holiday photos confirm when your house was empty.
+Records when the shutter fired.
+Combined with GPS, this builds a trackable timeline of movements.
+Holiday photos confirm when your home was empty.

 Info